stella-teu/musical-keys-game/PROPOSAL.md

     // left element
     // restart element

 // 4.
-Create startGame() function, which calls init() and makes the start game button disappear.
-Call this when clicking the start button throug an event listener.
+Create startGame() function, which calls init().
+Call this when clicking the start button through an event listener.

 // 5.
 Create an init() function which will keep track of all the variables.
     // at game start: set computer and player sequence, score and game message empty.